uhi22/pyPLC/readme.md

 python script.
 Use `ipconfig -all` on Windows, to find out the addresses.
 24. Now, the car and the charger have a clear view about addressing (MAC adresses, IPv6 addresses).
 25. The car requests to open a TCP connection to charger at port 15118.
 26. The charger, which was listening on port 15118, confirms the TCP channel.
-(Todo: not yet implemented)
 27. Now, the car and the charger have a reliable, bidirectional TCP channel.
 28. The car and the charger use the TCP channel, to exchange V2GTP messages, with EXI content.
 29. The charger is the "server" for the EXI, it is just waiting for requests from the car.
 The car is the "client", it actively